CTA Hierarchy: Where to Place Your Calls-to-Action

 Conversion analysis: In Google Analytics, check:

-- Click-through rate on primary CTA
+- Click-through rate on the primary CTA

 - Completion rate of that action